-This year has presented some of the transportation and logistics industry’s greatest challenges – and successes – in recent history.
-With highly volatile markets throughout the year due to the COVID-19 pandemic, as well as the ongoing driver shortage, many carriers and shippers spent 2020 trying to stay afloat in an extremely unique operating environment.
+2020 presented some of the transportation and logistics industry’s greatest challenges – and successes – in recent history.
+With highly volatile markets due to the COVID-19 pandemic, as well as the ongoing driver shortage, many carriers and shippers spent 2020 trying to stay afloat in an extremely unique operating environment.

-The good news is that markets are expected to have held strong in the third quarter due to what some experts predicted was an “early holiday season,” and heading into the last part of the year, analysts are anticipating strong consumer demand around the holidays, as well as predicting an expanded post-holiday reverse logistics peak.
+The good news is that markets held strong in the third quarter due to what some experts predicted was an “early holiday season,” and heading into the last part of 2020, analysts are anticipated strong consumer demand around the holidays, as well as predicted an expanded post-holiday reverse logistics peak.

-As we bid adieu to 2020, here are a few trends to keep in mind as we close out this challenging year and look ahead to what is in store for 2021.
+As we have bid adieu to 2020, here are a few trends to keep in mind as we look ahead to what is in store for the years to come.

 Keeping consumers’ stockings stocked

-November and December have historically been peak shopping season, but this year, consumer holiday spending is predicted to be down slightly from 2019, with restrictions on travel and group gatherings across the country keeping more people at home for the holidays.
-That doesn’t mean people aren’t planning to celebrate – they are simply more likely to order online for delivery to friends and family across the country, or choose in-store pickup options from brick-and-mortar retailers rather than spending time browsing the aisles.
+November and December have historically been peak shopping season, but in 2020, consumer holiday spending was predicted to be down slightly from 2019, with restrictions on travel and group gatherings across the country keeping more people at home for the holidays.
+That didn’t mean people weren’t planning to celebrate – they were simply more likely to order online for delivery to friends and family across the country, or choose in-store pickup options from brick-and-mortar retailers rather than spending time browsing the aisles.

-Pairing increased online shopping with recovering global trade and container volumes, along with already-increased consumer demand for consumables such as paper products, food, medicine and other household items (deemed by some as “holiday hoarding”), the coming months are poised to be the year’s hottest season in recent history for shipping rates.
+Pairing increased online shopping with recovering global trade and container volumes, along with already-increased consumer demand for consumables such as paper products, food, medicine and other household items (deemed by some as “holiday hoarding”), November and December 2020 were poised to be the hottest season in recent history for shipping rates.

-Additionally, the surge in consumer e-commerce shopping is leading experts to predict that the typical post-holiday returns season – particularly for large, bulky items like appliances and furniture – will be especially long and arduous for reverse logistics providers, extending well into the first quarter of 2021.
+Additionally, the surge in consumer e-commerce shopping lead experts to predict that the typical post-holiday returns season – particularly for large, bulky items like appliances and furniture – would be especially long and arduous for reverse logistics providers, extending well into the first quarter of 2021.

 Preparing your business for supply chain challenges

-With all these demands being placed on carriers and shippers in November and December, it will be critical for transportation and logistics operations to run as efficiently and effectively as possible, while delivering the highest possible level of service to both customers and consumers.
+With all these demands being placed on carriers and shippers, it is critical for transportation and logistics operations to run as efficiently and effectively as possible, while delivering the highest possible level of service to both customers and consumers.

-For both big-box retailers and e-commerce businesses alike, seamless final mile operations will also be crucial this year, in order to ensure that consumers receive their highly anticipated parcels on time and safely.
+For both big-box retailers and e-commerce businesses alike, seamless final mile operations were crucial in 2020, in order to ensure that consumers received their highly anticipated parcels on time and safely.